German rail woes: How can Deutsche Bahn turn things around? – DW – 08/07/2024

 German rail woes: How can Deutsche Bahn turn things around?August 7, 2024

-Germany's railways were once a source of national pride.
-But the network and its operator, Deutsche Bahn (DB), has become a major source of frustration for train travelers in recent years.
+Germany's railway system was once a source of national pride.
+But the network and its operator, Deutsche Bahn (DB), have become a major source of frustration for train travelers in recent years.

 Passengers are increasingly confronted with overcrowding, delays, cancellations as well as regular closures of large sections of track for maintenance and repair works.